alexholmes/hadoop-utils/CLI.md

        Use SEP instead of non-blank to blank transition.
 -u, --unique
        Output only the first of an equal run.
---totalOrder PCNT NUM_SAMPLES MAX_SPLITS
+--total-order PCNT NUM_SAMPLES MAX_SPLITS
        Produce total order across all reducer files.
          PCNT = Probability with which a key will be chosen (range 0.0 - 1.0).
          NUM_SAMPLES = Number of samples which will be extracted.
          MAX_SPLITS = Number of input splits to extract samples from.
---mapCodec CODEC
+--map-codec CODEC
        Compression codec for map intermediary outputs.
 --codec CODEC
        Compression codec for final outputs.
---lzopIndex
+--lzop-index
        Creates LZOP indexes for the output files.
 </code></pre>